jsk-herman/paper-jsk/README.md

 **Note**: I'm in favour of using [Forestry.io][forestry]'s service right now over [Netlify CMS][netlify cms landing page].
 It's much more easier & intuitive (_and less buggier too_) to setup.
-The decision was made after coming across a blocker as documented in [#40][issue #40].
 Since, the devs of Netlify haven't shown any interest to fix the issue, Forestry is a better choice.

 For a detailed installation process, refer to the official Forestry.io [documentations][forestry docs].
-The devs did an amazing job articultating the exact procedure to set it up.
+The devs did an amazing job articulating the exact procedure to set it up.

 That said, following are the advantages of get setting up a CMS admin panel on